Smertig/banana/docs/api/tg/types/chat_boost_source_giveaway.rst

    .. cpp:member:: optional_t<user_t> user

    Optional.
-User that won the prize in the giveaway if any
+User that won the prize in the giveaway if any; for Telegram Premium giveaways only

+   .. cpp:member:: optional_t<integer_t> prize_star_count

+   Optional.
+The number of Telegram Stars to be split between giveaway winners; for Telegram Star giveaways only

    .. cpp:member:: optional_t<boolean_t> is_unclaimed